antonpetkoff/identifier-suggestion/README.md

-# programming-tools

-Programming tools, developed by learning from Big Code
+# Programming tools, built by learning from Big Code

+## Tasks

+- [ ] Make everything reproducible
+  - [ ] Write scripts for downloading the source code repositories (with wget)
+  - [ ] Write scripts for generating the data-sets

 ## Setup